Accessing the Subject Manager, Registering/Adding New Subjects/Participants, or Withdrawing Subject Access

-Subjects (also referred to in this knowledge base as "Participants" or "Patients") are initially registered from the Subject Manager screen, accessible from the main navigation menu or the top of the home screen.
+Subjects (also referred to in this knowledge base as "Participants" or "Patients") are registered from the Subject Manager screen, accessible from the main navigation menu or the top of the home screen.

 Depending on how the study has been configured, subject IDs are either automatically generated when a new registration form is saved, or manually entered prior to filling out the registration form.

 In this example, the system displays an option to generate a new Subject ID, but some studies may do that automatically when a subject is added.

 When adding a new subject, a form will open that needs to be completed.
 This form varies from study to study.
 Here we generically refer to it as the “Registration” form.

 After completing the registration form (actual name of the form may vary), you can return to the previous page where the list of subjects is displayed for the current site.
 Tapping on any of the subject IDs will open the casebook for that subject.

 Opening up a subject's casebook after the registration form has been saved is dependent on first completing the subject registration form without any errors on the form.
 Only then can a subject be opened up for further access.